 Chronograph Watches vs. Automatic Movement

 While some automatic watches are chronographs, not all chronographs are automatic.
-A chronograph references the functional dials on the watch, which can use automatic OR quartz movements, with the watch’s primary movement is automatic.
+A chronograph references the dedicated dials on the watch, which can use automatic OR quartz movements.
+"Chronograph" refers to a watch complication that can be found on watches with all variety of movements, including automatic.

 Chronographs Watches and Quartz Movement

 When a chronograph has quartz movement, its mechanics are battery-powered, not self-winding.
-Watch purists may prefer a mechanical movement, but the increased complexity of an automatic chronograph leads to a higher price tag, which steers many people into chronographs that are quartz watches.
+Watch purists may prefer a mechanical movement, but the increased complexity of an automatic chronograph leads to a higher price tag, which steers many people into chronographs that use quartz movement.

 How to Use a Chronograph Watch